 Christmas is about the arrival of the king.
 The creator God himself stepping into the human world to begin re-establishing his rule over his creation.
 Of course our human race has been rebellous since the beginning of time, rejecting the rule of God and choosing our own way.
 When Jesus came that first Chritmas we continued in rebellion, rejecting him as king and choosing instead to put him to death and rid the world of this one who claimed to be its king.
 But, he confirmed his authority to rule in his Easter resurrection, defeating death the one enemy no earthly king or ruler could ever defeat.

 The last verse of Joy to the World says he rules the world with truth and grace.
 We don't see much of his rule in the world today, and those we do see ruling in the world seldom do so with truth and grace.
-That is because Jesus the king has been building his kingdom these past twenty centuries with people willing give up their rebellion, accept the pardon he offers which he paid for in his own crucifixion, and embrace him as their ruling king.
-Isaac Watts was writing of the the future day when Jesus will visably step into our world again.
+That is because Jesus the king has been building his kingdom these past two thousand years with people willing give up their rebellion, accept the pardon he offers which he paid for in his own crucifixion, and embrace him as their ruling king.
+Isaac Watts was not just writing about that first Christmas, but about the future day when Jesus will visably step into our world again.

 He will judge and condemn those who never gave up their rebellion or accepted the pardon, and fully establish his kingdom with those who repented and embraced him as king.
 Then they will sing with Isaac Watts joy to the world the Savior reigns... no more will sin and sorrow grow or even thorns infest the ground... instead he will make his blessings flow.
 Are you ready to receive Him as your king and prepare yourself for his kingdom?
 There is no better time to embrace him as your king than this Christmas!
 Click for more information